redpesk-core/afb-app-manager/docs/config.xml.md

 isn't required (required="false") and in that case it is optional.
 - optional: the permission is optional

-### feature name="urn:AGL:widget:provided-binding"
+### feature name="urn:AGL:widget:provided-api"

-Use this feature for each provided binding of the widget.
+Use this feature for each provided api of the widget.
 The parameters are:

 #### param name="subid"